enterpriseWifiSafeguard/EnterpriseWifiSafeguard/README.md

 EnterpriseWifiSafeguard is an Android App for setting up Wifis with WPA/WPA2-Enterprise.
 It provides a lot of built in certificates and it is possible to set the subject_match option from the WPA_Supplicant for security reasons.

-*Note*: the app is still under development and is just an alpha version at the moment
+*Note*: the app is still under development

 ## Setup Instructions